soulslicer/NUS-Hardware-Projects/README.md

 ### CG2007

 A module that teaches x86 assembly and hardware.
 This circuit below models an actual system complete with a 8088 CPU, Ram and Rom, while having a software written in assembly that operates a lift

 ![ScreenShot](https://raw.github.com/soulslicer/NUS-Hardware-Projects/master/CG2007.png
 )

 ### EE2020

 A module that teaches logic circuits.
-This circuit below models an actual coin operated washing machine, that accepts coin inputs and performs a task
+This circuit below models an actual coin operated washing machine, that accepts coin inputs and performs tasks

 ![ScreenShot](https://raw.github.com/soulslicer/NUS-Hardware-Projects/master/EE2020.png
 )